Major Richard Bong established himself as perhaps one of the most skilled flying aces during the Second World War.

 Following this achievement, Bong was transferred back to the 9th Group who by this time had acquired their delivery of P-38 Lightnings and were assigned to Port Moresby.
 Bong then achieved his second impressive feat in battle by shooting down four Japanese fighters in July 1943.
 He was awarded the second highest honour, the Distinguished Service Cross and was promoted to the rank of captain.

-He was given a period of leave in the United States during which he met his future with Marjorie Vattendahl.
+He was given a period of leave in the United States during which he met his future wife, Marjorie Vattendahl.
 He named his plane Marge in her honour and vowed they would be married once the war was over.

 Read More: Mil V-12 – The Biggest Helicopter Ever